 Step 2: Read The Lorax by Dr. Seuss.

-Step 3: Discuss some of the following questions using the Think-Pair-Share method.
+Step 3: Divide your class into pairs and discuss some of the following questions using the Think-Pair-Share method:

-- Is it right to make a ton of money while destroying the environment?
+4. Is it right to make a lot of money while destroying the environment?

-- Ask students "What is pollution?"
+9. Ask students "What is pollution?"
 Something in the environment that is harmful or poisonous.
-Discuss examples of pollution in The Lorax.
+Discuss examples of pollution in The Lorax: